omgnetwork/omgnetwork.github.io/docs/run-watcher-vps.md

 ssh $USER@$REMOTE_SERVER -p $PORT
 ```

+> - `$USER` - the name of the user with root privileges used to log into the remote server.
+Default: root.
+> - `$REMOTE_SERVER` - an ip address of your remote server.
+> - `$PORT` - a port used to connect to the server.
+Default: 22.

 ### 3. Install Dependencies

 Running a Watcher requires Docker and Docker Compose tooling.
 If your server doesn't have these dependencies, you need to install them.